rstacruz/opencode-skills/README.md

 /path/to/.opencode/skills/my-skill/references/api.md
 ```

-Claude automatically understands and resolves these paths correctly.
+The Agent automatically understands and resolves these paths correctly.

 ## Global Skills